Witch Wood is what’s left of The Big Wood which was once the west and south boundary of Lytham Hall Home Park.

-Lytham St Annes Civic Society has continued to maintain the wood, with advice and grants from the Forestry Commission.
+Lytham St Annes Civic Society continues to maintain the wood, with advice and grants from the Forestry Commission.

 Victims of Dutch Elm Disease have been removed, sycamore have been replaced with native species like oak and beech.

-The Society bore the cost, which reached over £5000, of replacing the main path with a recycled product called Top Trek.
+The Society bore the cost (of more than £5000) of replacing the main path with a recycled product called Top Trek.

 Improvements have been made with the help of Lancashire Wildlife Trust to complete a new section of path near the school fence opposite the cricket field.
 That was paid for by a grant from the Lancashire Environmental Fund.
 To the appreciation of walkers, this path completes the trail through the length of the wood.

-These beautiful views of Witch Wood were captured by Visit Fylde Coast contributor, Kate Yates:
+These beautiful views were captured by Visit Fylde Coast contributor, Kate Yates –

 Why is it called Witch Wood?

-More about Witch Wood on the Lytham St Annes Civic Society website.
+Find out more about this lovely woodland on the Lytham St Annes Civic Society website.

 Have a look at the Visit Lytham website homepage for more of the latest updates.